-AI doesn't fail in training.
+AI doesn't fail

 It fails in production.

-Most teams can build models.
+Most teams can build a model.

-Context is fragmented across systems
+Context is fragmented

 If even one of these is true, your AI solution is not production-ready.